pymc-devs/pymc/GOVERNANCE.md

 The exact permissions of all Core Contributors may not be the same and depend on their team memberships.
-Even if they have commit rights, Core Contributors should still have their pull requests reviewed by at least one other Core Contributor before merging unless prevented by a major force reason.
+Even if they have commit rights, Core Contributors should still have their pull requests reviewed by at least one other Core Contributor before merging.
+In rare circumstances, a Core Contributor may bypass this review if in their best judgement it is appropriate to do so, but such expedited PR merges must be justifiable and ultimately subject to review post hoc, if necessary.
 If overstepping, Core Contributors can also be subject to a vote of no confidence (see below) and see their permissions revoked.

 ### Core Contributor membership